Air Quality Successes - Criteria Pollutants

 - The eight-hour ozone levels for the Houston-Galveston-Brazoria (HGB) and Dallas–Fort Worth (DFW) nonattainment areas have been trending downward for the 1997 eight-hour NAAQS since 2000.

-- As of 2008, Beaumont–Port Arthur, San Antonio, and El Paso ozone levels are below the 1997 ozone standard.
+- As of 2013, eleven areas of the state with monitors have ozone levels that are below the 2008 ozone standard.

 - The EPA has designated the El Paso area to be in attainment of the 1997 ozone standard.